PavelTrutman/GoldFish/README.md

 # GoldFish #
-GoldFish is a backup script written in Python 3.4 for creating incremental backups.
+GoldFish is a backup utility for creating incremental backups.
 When creating new backup a hardlink is created if the same file exists in previous backup, if not the file is copied to the backup.

 ```
                     (@@@@@@@@@@%